yegor256/blog/_drafts/_quality.md

 {% eqtn Q = \frac{F}{F + U} %}

 We simply divide the amount of bugs found by the total amount of bugs visible.
-Thus, the more bugs we managed to find before our users do, the higher the quality.
+Thus, the more bugs we manage to find before our users see them, the higher the quality.

 A quality of 100% means that no bugs are found by the users.
 A quality